GlitchyZorua/E-mail-SPAM-Archive/README.md

 # License

-- Permission is hereby granted to use this archive without restriction.
+Permission is hereby granted to use this archive without restriction.

+If you do plan on using this for a project or research or whatever, Credit not needed, but is appreciated.